Kesava Pillai of Kandamath: Legacy

 His ancestral estate of Kandamath at Chenkal, and most of his extensive landed properties, were lost to his heirs in the political turmoil following the introduction of land-reforms by Communists in Kerala.
 The family continues the many charitable endowments in health and education.
-His portrait is included in the collection held by the legislative library in Kerala, in the former barracks of the Nayar Brigade.
+His portrait is included in the collection held by the legislative library in Kerala, in the former barracks of the Nair Brigade.